Measure deformation from millimetres to metres over all mining surfaces, structures and assets without the installation

 - Seamlessly import our maps into your visualization software

 - Require tailored report schedules (from every few days to annual)

 - Access archives back to 1992 to enhance geotechnical back analysis

 Solutions for pit monitoring

 Our InSAR mapping service complements in-situ instrumentation, providing an overview of slope movements.

 - Investigate slope movements on a weekly basis, utilizing InSAR's mm-sensitivity, even when precursors are not visible to local alarming facilities

 - Easily integrate InSAR data with other geodetic measurements in major monitoring platforms

 Tailings dam stability

-Use InSAR to monitor small to the largest dams without the need for on-site visits or installations.
+Use InSAR to monitor the smallest to the largest dams without the need for on-site visits or installations.

 Tailings dam failures are extremely detrimental to mine productivity.
 Surface deformation and unattended fractures are common precursors for such costly and harmful events.

 - Request frequent updates on the consolidation level and eventual horizontal slips